Tareen: Languages

 The principal languages of Tareen are Tareeno and Pashto and Urdu Punjabi in Pakistan.

 Location

 Tareens primarily live in Pishin, Dukki, Loralai, Quetta, Ziarat, Mastung, and Harnai districts of Balochistan, while smaller populations are spread all over the province.
 They can also be found in parts of Afghanistan, punjab and sindh provinces of Pakistan, as well as in India.

 In Khyber Pukhtunkhwa, the tribe has 'Tareen Vand' in Mardan.
 In Haripur, a number of Tareen families claim to have settled there since 1600s, after migrating mainly from Pishin and Kandahar.
-They are also scattered in other parts of Kyber Pakhtoonkhwa like Upper Dir, Lower Dir, Swat, Shangla, Buner, Malakand, Nowshera, Peshawar, Charsadda, Swabi, Bannu, Dera Ismail Khan and in other districts of Khyber Pakhtoonkhwa.
-In most of the parts of Khyber Pakhtoonkhwa Tareens speak Pashto as their 1st language whilst in haripur they speak Hindko and Saraiki in Dera Ismail Khan as 1st language.